 ME: Yeah, there are really strong women in my family.

 PSYCH: Dammit, woman, you're a matriarch.

 My relationship with that therapist didn't last very long.
 However, I'm grateful to him for that one thing.
 I had never thought about the strong women in my family and what it meant.

 Anecdotal citation for Middle Class:

 That status changed permanently when my husband got his first full time teaching post at a rural college while he was just short of his doctorate.
-The realization came to me at a luncheon for new faculty wives when I used the expression "His eyes are too big for his belly" and the young woman next to me said "Please!
+The realization came to me at a luncheon for new faculty wives when I used the expression "His eyes are too big for his belly" about a toddler who had one big cookie in his mouth and big cookies in both his hands.
+And the young woman next to me said "Please!
 It's 'tummy'".

 A brief tour through my life:

 Like most people financially insecure, my parents rented.
 We lived in a neighborhood in Queens, NYC filled with six-story apartment buildings.
 We moved there when I was three.
 I went to public elementary school (K-8).
 I learned about Hunter College High School in the 7th grade.
 A public college prep school for girls in Manhattan run under the auspices of Hunter College and the NY Board of Higher Education, it accepted young women residents of NYC who passed the entrance exam.
 I went to and graduated from Hunter High.